Communities of color are dumping grounds for toxic waste in Michigan

 Michigan officials plan to meet soon with a coalition of environmental groups and residents to address the civil rights complaint.
 In the meantime, officials say they are committed to working toward environmental justice.

-"The Office of Environmental Justice is working externally and within state government to collaboratively address challenges that affect communities of color and low income communities," Assendfelt says.
+"The Office of Environmental Justice is working externally and within state government to collaboratively address challenges that affect communities of color and low income communities," Assendelft says.
 "We know that this is not easy to accomplish and will not happen overnight; however, we remain committed to working toward achieving environmental justice."

 Stay on top of Detroit news and views.
 Sign up for our weekly issue newsletter delivered each Wednesday.